LiangrunDa/raft-lite/README.md

 The core logic is in `src/raft_protocol.rs`, which is a event loop that handles all the application requests, Raft protocol messages and timer events.

+You can find detailed explanation of Raft Lite in [this blog post](https://liangrunda.com/posts/raft-lite/).

 [![Crates.io][crates-badge]][crates-url]
 [![MIT licensed][mit-badge]][mit-url]